SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

    .sqream/sqream-client-cmd-4.0.x86_64/bin/ClientCmd
    -rwxrwxr-x 1 sqream sqream 1651 Aug 6 13:05 sqream-console
    -rwxrwxr-x 1 sqream sqream 24029 Aug 6 13:05 sqream-install

-**Comment: It may be better to show a screenshot, or a list, of the files, rather than show them as CLI output.**

 Configuring the SQream Software
 -------------------------------